lia54/new-academic/content/home/accomplishments.md

   description:
   organization: CompTIA
   organization_url: https://www.comptia.org
-  title: CompTIA A+ SUPPORT CORE TECHNOLOGIES FROM SECURITY TO NETWORKING TO VIRTUALIZATION AND MORE
+  title: CompTIA A+ 220-801 and 220-802 SUPPORT CORE TECHNOLOGIES FROM SECURITY TO NETWORKING TO VIRTUALIZATION AND MORE
   url:
 ---